Sheerness Dockyard: Eighteenth-century developments

-There was no established settlement in the vicinity of Sheerness, so most of the workers were initially housed in the hulks.
-By 1738, dockyard construction workers had built the first houses in Sheerness, using materials they were allowed to take from the yard.
-The grey-blue naval paint they used on the exteriors led to their homes becoming known as the Blue Houses.
-This was eventually corrupted to Blue Town (which is now the name of the north-west area of Sheerness lying just beyond the current dockyard perimeter).
-The modern town of Sheerness has its origins in Mile Town, which was established later in the 18th century at a mile's distance from the dockyard (Blue Town having by then filled the space available).

 Outer fortifications

 In 1796, following the development of Blue Town, a wider area of land (including the new houses) was enclosed behind a bastioned trace, which was further strengthened during the Napoleonic Wars of the following century.
 In addition, a defensive straight canal had been dug south of Mile Town in 1782, two miles in length, stretching from the Medway to the Thames.